 The Compensation Committee is responsible for reviewing and modifying the salary structures of officers of the Company holding position of Vice President or higher.
 The Compensation Committee is composed of five Directors, one of whom is required to be independent.
 The Chairman and the President of the Company are also members but without voting rights.
-As of the date of this offering circular, the chairman of the Compensation Committee is Ramon S. Ang, and its members are Roberto V. Ongpin, Lubin B. Nepomuceno, Aurora T. Calderon and Reynaldo G. David.
-Ferdinand K. Constantino, a former Director, serves as an advisor to the Compensation Committee.
+As of the date of this offering circular, the chairman of the Compensation Committee is Ramon S. Ang, and its members are Roberto V. Ongpin, Eric O. Recto, Aurora T. Calderon and Reynaldo G. David.